uksrc/uksrc.github.io/_pages/fair-data-pilot.md

 Dr Louise Chisholm, [Prof Allison Littlejohn]([https://profiles.ucl.ac.uk/76327-allison-littlejohn])(UCL Knowledge Lab), (Dr Eileen Kennedy)[https://profiles.ucl.ac.uk/48727-eileen-kennedy] (UCL Knowledge Lab), [Dr Francisco Duran Del Fierro](https://profiles.ucl.ac.uk/69380-francisco-duran-del-fierro) (UCL Knowledge Lab)

 ## Funding
-This project is funded as part of the DSIT/UKRI Research Data Cloud Pilot Commission to Digital Research Investment Committee (DRIC)
+This project is funded as part of the DSIT/UKRI Research Data Cloud Pilot Commission to Digital Research Investment Committee (DRIC).
+These [pilot projects](https://www.ukri.org/news/pilot-projects-will-aid-better-and-safer-use-of-data-in-research/) are contributing to the National Science and Technology Framework and will test ways to collaborate and share data to solve important problems in society, energy, transport and more.
+The pilots will provide valuable evidence to DSIT on what more needs to be done to:
+- optimise the research data ecosystem in the UK
+- ensure researchers have secure access to the highest quality data
+- cement the UK’s status as a world-leading research hub